 For an afternoon tea with a difference, fall down the rabbit hole to Sanderson’s Mad Hatter’s Afternoon Tea.
 A little gimmicky, but in the best possible way, this fun afternoon tea offers delicious teas (which are also available to purchase) named after Lewis Carroll’s characters, from Alice to The Queen of Hearts; delicate patisseries and cakes; excellent savoury options with a difference (the parmesan croque-monsieur was a highlight) and lovely, crumbly scones.
 There’s also a host of themed cocktails and drinks to be enjoyed with your tea, in case you needed any further persuading.
 From £48 per person (excluding service and dependent on choice of drink accompaniments).
 Available daily.

 Desperately needing a breath of country air and a finger sandwich simultaneously?
 The English Country Garden Afternoon Tea at 108 Pantry is the ticket.
-It launched last year on 1 March to mark the first day of spring with grass meadow serving boards, terracotta pots, edible flowers and fork and spade fashioned cutlery.
-Smoked salmon served on Guinness bread, lavender pannacotta served with sparkling wine jelly and chocolate and rose opera cake… Bet you wouldn’t have guessed that there’s also a gluten-free menu.
+It celebrates spring with grass meadow serving boards, terracotta pots, edible flowers and fork and spade fashioned cutlery.
+Smoked salmon served on wholemeal bread, lavender pannacotta served with sparkling wine jelly and rhubarb profiterole… Bet you wouldn’t have guessed that there’s also a gluten-free menu as well as a delectable vegan alternative featuring the likes of smashed avo on wholemeal bread, barbecue baked sweet potato with cashew mayo, salted caramel slices and lemon drizzle cake.
 Daily 3pm – 6.00pm, from £32 per person.
 BL

 Try not to pocket the handsome crockery at this new opening, or lose your dignity asking for a goodie bag with the abundance of elaborate cakes.
 Palm Court at the majestic Principal Hotel on Russell Square, is polished splendour at its best, a vast atrium alive with plants and flanked by two charming courtyards.
 The expected rituals of afternoon tea are performed with traditional panache, steering guests through classic to exotic teas, a truffle potato soufflé, a light sandwich trio, scones and puddings.
 Contemporary twists on old favourites, from matcha scones to beetroot bread play to the wellness crowd while the old-timers can expect mouth-watering cream teas and a selection of puddings resembling more ‘work-of-art’ than pastry.
 In colder months, their warming open fire will be a welcome pairing.
 From £38 per person